SanderMertens/flecs/Manual.md

 Name | Description | Access
 -----|-------------|-------
-EcsComponent | Stores the size of a component | Read EcsTypeComponent | Stores information about a named type | Opaque EcsPrefab | Indicates that entity can be used as prefab, stores optional prefab parent | Read / Write EcsPrefabParent | Internal data for prefab parents | Opaque EcsPrefabBuilder | Internal data for prefab parents | Opaque
+EcsComponent | Stores the size of a component | Read EcsType | Stores information about a named type | Opaque EcsPrefab | Indicates that entity can be used as prefab, stores optional prefab parent | Read / Write EcsPrefabParent | Internal data for prefab parents | Opaque EcsPrefabBuilder | Internal data for prefab parents | Opaque